-In various blogs we inform you on certain aspects of the Dutch Scheme of Arrangement (the WHOA).
-On 1 January 2021 this legislation will become effective.
-In this blog we will set out the considerations to opt for a public or a private WHOA procedure.
+In various blogs, we informed you on certain aspects of the Dutch Scheme of Arrangement (the “WHOA“).
+On 1 January 2021, this legislation will become effective.
+In this blog, we will set out the considerations to opt for a public or a private WHOA procedure.

 The WHOA provides for two procedures in which the reorganization plan can be put into effect: a public and a private one.
 A choice for one of the procedures must be made as soon as the court becomes involved and this choice cannot be changed during the procedure.
 Therefore, the choice should be carefully considered.
 A public procedure involves a public hearing and publication in the public Insolvency Register, the Dutch Government Gazette and the Trade Register.
 The private procedure involves a private court hearing without any publication, which is clearly an advantage, certainly when the arrangement only relates to a limited group of creditors.
 There are also other, less obvious differences between the two procedures.

-For the internationally operating debtor it is most important that its court approved restructuring plan is recognised abroad.
+For the internationally operating debtor, it is most important that its court approved restructuring plan is recognized abroad.
 In a private procedure, this recognition depends on the national IPL of the member state concerned or on applicable treaties to which both countries are party.
-In a public procedure the Insolvency Regulation applies under which the court decisions are automatically recognised by the other EU member states (apart from Denmark).
+In a public procedure, the Insolvency Regulation applies under which the court decisions are automatically recognized by the other EU member states (separate from Denmark).
 This is, among other things, important if there are group companies with assets in other member states.
-A cooling-off period declared by a Dutch court would in principle also protect foreign assets.
-Furthermore it prevents foreign creditors from recovering their part of the claim that was written off under the restructuring plan.
+A cooling-off period declared by a Dutch court would, in principle, also protect foreign assets.
+Furthermore, it prevents foreign creditors from recovering their part of the claim that was written off under the restructuring plan.
 However, the Insolvency Regulation also contains important restrictions.
 Despite the WHOA procedure, creditors with a right of pledge or mortgage can, even when a cooling-off period has been ordered, effect recovery of foreign assets.
 The termination of rental agreements regarding real estate in other EU countries shall be governed by the local insolvency laws.
-In such a case it will not be possible to use the WHOA for termination of foreign rental agreements, while this could be done for Dutch rented property (we refer to our below blog about the amendment of agreements under the WHOA).
+In such a case, it will not be possible to use the WHOA for termination of foreign rental agreements, while this could be done for Dutch interest property (we refer to our blog below about the amendment of agreements under the WHOA).